top of page

 Monroe Addition to Monrovia Tract

 William N. Monroe bought a large amount of property in the area that was to become Monrovia both on his own and with others in partnership.
 He chose the property close to the foothills to purchase for himself for several reasons.
 Obviously, the main reason was that at the time, it was a great investment.
 Elias J. Baldwin needed money and was willing to sell the property for $125 an acre.
-Because the land was close to the foothills, it offered protection for citrus trees against frost.
+Because the land was close to the foothills, it offered protection for citrus trees and other flora against frost.

 Additional streets running north and south were later cut through the blocks.
 Stedman Avenue was cut through between Myrtle and Primrose on the vertical line in Block C and goes all the way up to Hillcrest (Banana on this map).
 Acacia went in between North Primrose and North Magnolia, along the vertical lining running through the letters D and E on the map.
 It dead ends at Oaks Avenue which was cut through from Myrtle Avenue to Magnolia approximately along the southern boundary of the Monroe brothers' properties.